 Spouses or ex-spouses.

-- In a dating relationship.
+In a dating relationship.

-- Parents of a child.
+Parents of a child.

-- Current or former roommates.
+Current or former roommates.

 If prosecutors cannot prove one of these relationships, it cannot prove domestic violence.

 For a first offense, a defendant convicted of domestic violence can be sentenced to jail up to 93 days and fined up to $500.

 However, if prosecutors can prove the defendant has previously been convicted of a domestic violence charge in Michigan or another state, it can request:

-- 3rd offense for domestic violence (or more): Up to 5 years in jail and $5,000 fine.
+3rd offense for domestic violence (or more): Up to 5 years in jail and $5,000 fine.

 Role of a Michigan Domestic Violence Attorney

 If a prosecutor lacks the legal proof to support a domestic violence charge, a domestic violence attorney can push the prosecution to drop the charges, persuade the judge to dismiss the charges, or convince a jury to return a “not guilty” verdict.

-Attorney Morris has enjoyed a very successful and distinguished career as a trial lawyer providing high quality legal representation in the area of state and federal criminal defense for 20 years.
-He is known for his trial preparation by fellow attorneys, judges and clients alike.
-As a trial attorney, he is dedicated to attaining justice in every case, and is prepared to take on complex legal issues with success.
+Attorney Morris is trial lawyer who has been providing high-quality legal representation in the areas of state and federal criminal defense for more than 20 years.
+He’s known for his trial preparation by fellow attorneys, judges and clients alike.
+As a trial attorney, he’s dedicated to attaining justice in every case, and is always prepared to successfully take on complex legal issues.
 Barton and his law firm pride themselves on obtaining results for their clients that other attorneys cannot.

 Not only does Barton Morris have extensive experience, he also engages in continuing legal education to provide the highest quality legal services.
-Barton has received specialized scientific training through the American Chemical Society.
+Barton has received specialized scientific training through the American Chemical Society, and is the only forensic lawyer-scientist in Michigan.
 He attended the prestigious Trial Lawyers College and serves on its Alumni Association Board of Directors.
 Barton Morris is also a board member of several distinguished legal associations including the Michigan Association of OWI Attorneys, and the DUI Defense Lawyer’s Association Justice Foundation.
-He is also an active member of the National Association of Criminal Defense Attorneys and has also graduated from their National Criminal Defense Trial College in Macon, Georgia.
+He’s also an active member of the National Association of Criminal Defense Attorneys and has graduated from their National Criminal Defense Trial College in Macon, Georgia.

-Barton Morris was chosen as a Top Lawyer of Metro Detroit for 2012, 2013, 2014, 2019 and 2020 for DUI/DWI and criminal defense by DBusiness Magazine and Hour Magazine.
-Barton Morris was also chosen as a Super Lawyer in Criminal Defense for 2014-2020 and Barton Morris is the only Lawyer in Michigan designated by the American Chemical Society as a “Forensic Lawyer-Scientist”
+Barton Morris is consistently chosen as a Top Lawyer of Metro Detroit and for DUI/OWI and criminal defense by DBusiness Magazine and Hour Magazine.
+He has also been chosen as a Super Lawyer in Criminal Defense.